strangers66/bark/README.md

 # bark
-Same as bark defective semantic segmentation
-Toggle main in the upper left corner to master
+For semantic segmentation of bark defects, the dataset is located within the master，Toggle main in the upper left corner to master